Questions and answers about applying for funding

-Q. How can we get clarification on the new application form?
+Q. How can we get clarification on the preliminary proposal or application form?

-A. The application form itself contains guidance and all relevant information needed to apply for Global Affairs Canada funding.
-Global Affairs Canada does not provide potential applicants with any further information on the application form for unsolicited proposals.
+A. The forms themselves contains guidance and all relevant information needed to apply for Global Affairs Canada funding.
+Global Affairs Canada does not provide potential applicants with any further information on the forms.

 Please explore Global Affairs Canada’s website for information on development priorities and applicable policies.
-Funding tools, in particular, contains many resources for organizations interested in formulating an application for international development funding.
+Funding guidance, in particular, contains many resources for organizations interested in applying for international development funding.

 If you are applying through a call, please be certain to follow the directions on the call page.
 These directions may detail specific information that you need to include in the form.